MileHacker Logo

 • Musée Historique: On the Grande Rue, this small museum showcases medieval instruments of torture, dungeons, and wax figures illustrating the Mont's history.

-• Logis Tiphaine: The former residence of Bertrand du Guesclin, furnished in medieval style, giving an insight into domestic life on mont Saint-michel-michel.
+• Logis Tiphaine: The erstwhile residence of Bertrand du Guesclin, furnished in medieval style, giving an insight into domestic life on mont Saint-michel.

-• Musée Maritime et de l'Environnement: This institution centers on the tides, the ecology of the Bay, and the construction history of mont Saint-michel-michel.
+• Musée Maritime et de l'Environnement: This museum focuses on the tides, the ecology of the Bay, and the construction history of mont Saint-michel.

 • Archéoscope: A multimedia show that uses images and auditory effects to depict the past and legends of Mont Saint-Michel.
 (Note: These are privately owned, distinct from large national institutions.
 Entrance fees apply for each.)